raphaeltm/ReactPrismicFirebaseStarter/readme.md

 That will install dependencies in the root project and the functions (which are useful if you want to deploy to Firebase and have a sitemap.xml available)

 To setup the Prismic types that I setup for this starter, you can take a look [here](./prismic_types).
 Each JSON file corresponds to a different type, where the API ID for the type is the same as the filename, without the extension.
+You'll also want to make sure that the project is pointing towards the correct Prismic repository.
+You can do that by modifying the [apiEndpoint here](./common/prismic.js).

 This starter is setup to play nice with [Firebase](https://firebase.google.com/).
 If you want to take advantage of that, you'll want to check out the [.firebaserc](.firebaserc) file and change the default Firebase project to the ID of your Firebase project.